Layr-Labs/devkit-cli/README.md

 Also, keep stuff at the top about introducing config yaml files and what they do.
 -->

-Before running your AVS, you’ll need to configure both project-level and context-specific settings.
+Before running your AVS, you'll need to configure both project-level and context-specific settings.
 This is done through two configuration files:

 - **`config.yaml`**
   Defines project-wide settings such as AVS name, version, and available context names.